Claudio-creis/TEXT-MINING-PROJECT/README.md

 - Week 1:
 Select and Transform the dataset from csv to txxt, lemmatize and tokenize  [Davide and Claudio].
 - Week 2:
-Dataset analysis, word cluset and bar chart, build the LSTM model [Davide and Claudio].
+Dataset analysis, word cluster and bar chart, build the LSTM model [Davide and Claudio].
 - Week 3:
 Build the Markov, combine and train the two models, building the survey [Davide and Claudio].
 - Week 4: